Richard Montgomery: Settling in New York

 He bought a farm at King's Bridge, 13 miles north of New York City.
 While adjusting to his surroundings, Montgomery renewed his acquaintance with Janet Livingston, who later recounted that "politeness led him to make me a visit."
-After receiving permission from her father, Robert Robert Livingston, he and Janet were married on 24 July 1773.
+After receiving permission from her father, Robert Livingston, he and Janet were married on 24 July 1773.
 Montgomery's marriage with Janet also led him to become a slave owner, as the Livingstons were a prominent slaveowning family in the region.

 After their marriage, Montgomery leased his farm to a tenant.
 His wife's grandfather, Judge Beekman, gave them a cottage on the Post Road north of the Beekman Arms in Rhinebeck in which to reside.
 Montgomery bought some surrounding land and set to work fencing, ploughing fields, building a grain mill, and laying the foundation for a larger home called "Grasmere", though it was yet to be completed at the time of his death and the tiny cottage was his only residence in Rhinebeck.
 He said that he was "Never so happy in all my life", but followed that up by saying "This cannot last; it cannot last."
 Three months after their marriage, Janet told him of a dream she had in which Montgomery was killed in a duel by his brother.
 Montgomery replied by saying "I have always told you that my happiness is not lasting ...
 Let us enjoy it as long as we may and leave the rest to God."

 Because Montgomery was now tied to the Livingston family, who supported the Patriot cause, he began to turn against the British government, seeing himself as an American instead of an Englishman.
 He came to believe that the British government was being oppressive and was acting like a tyrannical parent-state.